devDucks/astroarch/GUIDE.md

 # First boot
-After you burned the .img file to your SD, you _should_ be able to reach astroarch via VNC, however if you don't see the desktop or you can't connect to it this likely means that the SD partition has not been expanded on the first boot, to solve this issue just **reboot your raspberry pi by unplugging it from the power**
+After you burned the .img file to your SD, you _should_ be able to reach astroarch via VNC, however if you don't see the desktop or you can't connect to it this likely means that unfortunately your raspberry pi rev cannot boot the image.
+In this case please plug a monitor and report here the output!

 # Connecting via browser (noVNC)
 By default `AstroArch` will start a hostpot called `AstroArch`, to connect to that WiFi network use the password `astronomy`